A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sub-doppler cooling with spin

-In the LD regime, only the bright state is coupled to the excited state.
-To the zeroth order, the dark state is not coupled.
-But the dark state can be driven directly only after changing the motional state.
-This Hamiltonian now looks similar to the spin cooling case.
+{ From this form, we can draw some interesting conclusions.
+If the atom is not oscillating, only the bright state is coupled to the excited state.
+The dark is state is completely dark and population will quickly optically pump to it.
+When the atom oscillates, the dark state is driven to one of the sidebands.}

-An interesting case is if, instead, the lasers are co-propagating with $k_1 = k_2$, then $H_I = \Omega D_B^\dag e^{ikx}$, and the dark state is dark even to $n$ changing transitions.
-Co-propagating light cannot change the momentum, prohibiting cooling.

-Next, we can adiabatically eliminate the excited state using Eq.~\ref{eq:Hproj} and \ref{eq:Lproj} to get the effective ground-state dynamics.
-In the original basis, the effective ground-state Hamiltonian is
+Next, we can adiabatically eliminate the excited state using Eq.~\ref{eq:Hproj} and \ref{eq:Lproj} to get the effective ground state dynamics.
+In the bright and dark basis, the effective ground state Hamiltonian is